jesper-olsen/sat_puzzles/README.md

 # SAT Puzzle Solvers in Rust
-A tool that explores classic logic puzzles by encoding them as Boolean Satisfiability (SAT) problems.
+A collection of tool that explore classic logic puzzles by encoding them as Boolean Satisfiability (SAT) problems.

 This project takes a declarative approach: the rules of each puzzle are described as a set of logical constraints, which are then compiled into a Conjunctive Normal Form (CNF) formula.
-A generic SAT solver is then leveraged to find valid solutions.
+A generic SAT solver is leveraged to find valid solutions.

 The core solver logic uses the [Varisat](https://github.com/jix/varisat) library.